ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Minecraft.md

 # Minecraft

 ## Where is the settings page?
 The player settings page for this game contains all the options you need to configure and export a config file.
-Player settings page link: [click here](../player-settings).
+Player settings page link: [Minecraft Player Settings Page](../player-settings).

 ## What does randomization do to this game?
 Recipes are removed from the crafting book and shuffled into the item pool.
 It can also optionally change which